 #1 – Videos that evoke emotion

-Some of the most successful visual campaign strategies are those that are engineered to tug on your emotions a bit.
+Some of the most successful visual campaign strategies are those that are engineered to tug on your emotions.
 This can be inspiring, empathizing and ultimately memorable.
-Things that make you “feel” have the highest “memorable potential” as memories attached to strong emotions (especially those that compel you to the point of tears or chills etc.) are most likely to be stored in your long-term memory.
+Can you remember the last time a commercial made you feel strong emotions?
+Can you remember what that commercial was?
+Recall that video and think about how it made you feel, as well as what was most memorable about it.
+Things that make you “feel” have the highest “memorable potential” as memories attached to strong emotions (especially those that compel you to the point of tears or goosebumps) are most likely to be stored in your long-term memory.
 Therefore, having the greatest influence on the viewer.

 Successful Example #1: